Chadtech/return/readme.md

 ```elm
     (model, cmd, externalMsg)
 ```
 Also, I found that the name `ExternalMsg` didnt make much sense. `Msg`s reflect external events that actually happened in your application that have indeterminate consequence.
-Stuff like mouse clicks, or http responses; your application just knows what happened, and thereafter it needs to figure out what to do. `ExternalMsg`s arent the same kind of thing, despite what the name implies.
+Stuff like mouse clicks, or http responses; your application just knows what happened and thereafter it needs to figure out what to do. `ExternalMsg`s arent the same kind of thing despite what the name implies.
 They represent interal results from within your application which usually have explicit consequence.
 So I started calling them `Reply` since they are like replies to the news sub-states receive from the parent application state.
-Also I made it into a `Maybe Reply`, so you can consider the possibility of no reply abstractly, without assuming any `Reply` type
+Also I made it into a `Maybe Reply`, so you can consider the possibility of no reply abstractly, without assuming any particular `Reply` type
 ```elm
     (model, cmd, Maybe reply)
 ```
 Improvements from this point are harder and more tenuous, but I have also learned a bit from [Fresheyeball/elm-return](http://package.elm-lang.org/packages/Fresheyeball/elm-return/6.0.3/) as well.
 Sub-models need to be incorporated back into their parent-models, and usually in very regular and predictable ways, such as just being a field inside a record.
-Fresheyeball's package exposes from functions that simplify that incorporation process.
+Fresheyeball's package exposes functions that simplify that incorporation process.
 Unfortunately, I think Fresheyeball's package indulges a lot of functional programming stuff beyond its usefulness (and it uses infix operators, so its usefulness wont last into 0.19).
 But regardless, his approach to formalizing and mutating return results is a good one.